ocaml/platform-blog/opam-2-2-0-alpha2.md

 [release note](https://github.com/ocaml/opam/releases/tag/2.2.0-alpha2).

-This version is an alpha, we invite users to test it to spot previously unnoticed bugs and get towards a stable release.
+This version is an alpha, we invite users to test it to spot previously unnoticed bugs to head towards the stable release.

 ## Windows Support

 The first alpha came with native Windows compatibility.
-This second alpha comes with a more simple init for Windows: no more rely on an already present [Cygwin](https://cygwin.com/) UNIX-like environment for Windows as a compatibility layer.
-At initialisation, opam proposes to embed its own fully managed Cygwin install.
+This second alpha comes with a more simple init for Windows: we no longer rely on an already present [Cygwin](https://cygwin.com/) UNIX-like environment for Windows as a compatibility layer.
+During initialisation, opam now proposes to embed its own fully managed Cygwin install.

-The main opam repository Windows compliance is still a work in progress, we recommend to use existing [compatible repository](https://github.com/ocaml-opam/opam-repository-mingw) (originally from [@fdopen](https://github.com/fdopen)) and [32/64 bit mingw-w64
+The main opam-repository Windows compliance is still a work in progress, we recommend to use existing [compatible repository](https://github.com/ocaml-opam/opam-repository-mingw) (originally from [@fdopen](https://github.com/fdopen)) and [32/64 bit mingw-w64